rust-lang/rfcs/text/0000-convert-id.md

 The `drop` function in `core::mem` is defined as `pub fn drop<T>(_x: T) { }`.
 The same effect can be achieved by writing `{ _x; }`.
-This presents us with a precendent that such trivial functions are considered useful and includable inside the standard library even tho they can be written easily inside a user's crate.
+This presents us with a precendent that such trivial functions are considered useful and includable inside the standard library even though they can be written easily inside a user's crate.

 ## Avoiding repetition in user crates